emranxec/KeepLearning/README.md

 public class FourWheeler extends Vehicle{}
 ```

-> @Inheritance - It is used to define the type of inheritance used in hibernate and it is defined in the parent class.
+> @Inheritance - It is used to define the type of inheritance used in hibernate, and it is defined in the parent class.

 >@DiscriminatorValue - This annotation is used to specify the DType column name.
 Here we have defined it as Bike
 > in case of TwoWheeler.java and Car in case of FourWheeler.java